 The disciplinary letter and any associated appendices or submissions will become null and void and no longer be considered as part of the file provided the Staff member has not received any subsequent disciplinary letter in the 24-month period following its issue.
 The Staff member may request the removal of the documents from the file and Organizational Unit file after the 24-month period has elapsed.

-When change is expected, Managers will encourage affected Staff to seek advice/support from the Centre for Career Action, Employee Assistance Program, Human Resources and/or the University of Waterloo Staff Association (UWSA), as appropriate.
+When change is expected, Managers will encourage affected Staff to seek advice/support from the Centre for Career Development, Employee Assistance Program, Human Resources and/or the University of Waterloo Staff Association (UWSA), as appropriate.

 Responsibilities for Review of Release of Staff Member: